Community participation funding

 - The grant applicant must still meet the general eligibility criteria for this grant.

-- Projects should address DSR’s Strategic Plan and Position Statement for ‘inclusion’ – please discuss this further with DSR.
+- Projects should address Sport and Recreation (WA)’s Strategic Plan and Position Statement for inclusion – please discuss this further with Sport and Recreation (WA)

 - Your organisation will create a safe environment for children and young people; this includes complying with the Working with Children Check (Criminal Record Checking) Act 2004.
 For more information about creating a safe environment, visit the Safe Clubs 4 Kids page.